mcdiarmid/waveforms/README.md

 # waveforms

 This repository will serve as a collection of notes, simulations, and experiments for various different modulations at the waveform level.
+With respect to the OSI model, this will be primarily focused on layer 1, with some coverage of layer 2 for improving link margin and quality of service.

 ## Topics
 The plan is to explore all of the following concepts in this repository:
 - RF Basics
+  - Link budgets
+  - Transmitter and receiver systems
+  - Polarizaion
+  - Antennas
 - Common RF Plots
   - Power Spectral Density (PSD)
   - Eye Diagram